jelkotron/strjectories/README.md

 Strjectories requires Python3 to be installed.
 It is recommended to use a virtual environment.

 ### Debian based OS
 `install`, `update` and `lauch` scripts for Debian based systems like Ubuntu or Raspbian OS are included in the repository.
+If your system does not support GPIO (Pin I/O) please use <i>install_nopi</i>.
 After downloading the repository, the scripts can be launched from command line or by double clicking the files.
 The scripts create and use a virtual environment named <i>venv</i> inside the directory.
 If you wish to use another or no virtual environment, see manual installation steps in <i>Installation > Other OS</i>.
 ### Other OS
 On other systems, dependencies need to be installed manually:
 + Open a terminal and navigate to the Strjectories folder you have just downloaded